University Museum Room 426

 His ethnographic fieldwork has centered on the Bugis — a mobile, seafaring people who have long irregularly migrated from Indonesia to nearby Malaysia “in search of moreness.”
 His current book manuscript evaluates the meaning and materiality of “moreness” for this people in motion, foregrounding “intensity” as a mediating concept and object of analysis for ethnographic inquiry.

 Ph.D., Yale University (2016)

 A.B., Cornell University (2009)

-Linguistic and sociocultural anthropology; language, selfhood, and belonging; borders, mobilities, and infrastructures; commensuration and contrastive evaluation; American pragmatism and critical theory; semiotics; Indonesia and Malaysia.
+Linguistic and sociocultural anthropology; semiotics; language, selfhood, and belonging; borders, mobilities, and infrastructures; commensuration and contrastive evaluation; Southeast Asian studies; Indonesia and Malaysia.

 2019.
 "Policing Intensity."
 Public Culture.
 Volume 31, Number 3, pp. 469-496.

 2018.
 “Living on the Edge: Being Malay (and Bugis) in the Riau Islands.”
 Trends in Southeast Asia.
 Number 12, pp. 1-54.